peteroupc/peteroupc.github.io/exporand.md

 >
 > 1. To represent a point on the edge of a circle, a PSRN can store a random variate in the interval \[0, 2\*_&pi;_\), via the **RandUniformFromReal** method, given later, for 2\*_&pi;_ (for example, it can store an integer part of 2 and a fractional part of \[1, 3, 5\] and thus represent a number in the interval \[2.135, 2.136\]), and the number stored this way indicates the distance on the circular arc relative to its starting position.
 A program that cares about the point's X and Y coordinates can then generate enough digits of the PSRN to compute an approximation of cos(_P_) and sin(_P_), respectively, to the desired accuracy, where _P_ is the number stored by the PSRN.
 (However, the direct use of mathematical functions such as `cos` and `sin` is outside the scope of this document, because the focus here is on "exact sampling".)
 > 2. Example 1 is quite trivial, because each point on the interval maps evenly to a point on the circle.
 But this is not true in general: an interval's or box's points don't map evenly to points on a curve or surface in general.
 For example, take two PSRNs describing the U and V coordinates of a 3 dimensional cone's surface: \[1.135, 1.136\] for U and \[0.288, 0.289\] for V, and the cone's coordinates are X = U\*cos(V), Y = U\*sin(V), Z = U. In this example, the PSRNs form a box that's mapped to a small part of the cone surface.
 However, the points in the box don't map to the cone evenly this way, so generating enough digits to calculate X, Y, and Z to the desired accuracy will not sample uniformly from that part of the cone without more work (see Williamson (1987\)[^15] for one solution).

+<a id=Relation_to_Constructive_Reals></a>
+### Relation to Constructive Reals

+Partially-sampled random numbers are related to a body of work dealing with so-called "constructive reals" or "recursive reals", or operations on real numbers that compute an approximation of the exact result to a user-specified number of digit places.
+For example, in Hans-J. Boehm's implementation (Boehm 2020)[^31], (Boehm 1987)[^32], each operation on "constructive reals" (such as addition, multiplication, `exp`, `ln`, and so on) is associated with a function `f(n)` (where `n` is usually 0 or greater) that returns an integer `m` such that `abs(m/pow(2, n) - x) < 1/pow(2, n)`, where `x` is the exact result of the operation.
+As suggested in Goubault-Larrecq et al. (2021)[^33], there can also be an operation that samples the digits of a uniform random variate in [0, 1] and gives access to approximations of that variate, sampling random digits as necessary.
+Similarly, operations of this kind can be defined for PSRNs (including uniform PSRNs and exponential PSRNs).

 <a id=Sampling_Uniform_and_Exponential_PSRNs></a>
 ## Sampling Uniform and Exponential PSRNs